Analyzing Semantics of Aggregate Answer Set Programming Using Approximation Fixpoint Theory: Introduction

-The method is simple, natural, modular and follows Frege's compositionality principle.
-In other logics, it is much more difficult.
-In the context of LP and ASP, the research into extensions with aggregates (of well-founded and stable semantics) started 30 years ago with the work of Kemp and Stuckey~\cite{KempStuckey91}, but to this day the problem is widely considered as unresolved~\cite{marek2004set,pelov2007well,son2007answer,liu2010logic,faber2011semantics,Gelfond2019vicious}.
+In LP and ASP, it is much more difficult.
+Research into extensions with aggregates (well-founded and stable semantics) started with the work of \cite{KempStuckey91}.
+Many approaches exist, but so far no consensus on how to handle aggregates in those logics has been reached.